saurav-thakur/PDF-Question-Answering/HLD/HLD.md

 - **Error Handling**: Logs all errors, particularly during PDF parsing and WebSocket communication.
 - **Rate Limiting**: Prevents abuse by restricting request frequency using SlowAPI.
 - **Environment-based Configurations**: Manages configurations based on development, testing, and production environments.

----

-This HLD provides a structured design for building, deploying, and scaling the PDF Question Answering System with clear separation of responsibilities across components, ensuring efficiency and modularity in the application.